vixriihi/Ilmari/README.md

 ## Settings up development environment
 Clone this repository with command `git clone https://github.com/viltsu/Ilmari`.
-Go to directory and run `npm run start` for a dev server.
+Go to directory and run `npm run start` for a dev server (naturally you need to have npm and node installed for this to work).

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.